 My recommendation for the best chef’s knife for BBQ food is the Dalstrong Shogun Series X chef’s knife.
 Its blade is eight inches long, which all good chef’s knives should be, triple riveted for extra strength, and is scalpel-sharp due to being sharpened via the three-step Honbazuke honing method (Honbazuke honing is a traditional Japanese blade sharpening technique that gives swords and knives exceptional sharpness.
 Done by hand the three steps are, coarsely ground the blade with a vertical rotating sharpening stone, then fine honing with a horizontal sharpening stone, and finished off by polishing using a leather stropping block)

 The finished look of the Dalstrong chef knife is achieved by what’s called hammered tsuchime (a weird name considering the translation of tsuchime is hammered).
 This effect isn’t solely to give the knife a beautiful look – it also helps reduce drag while cutting and minimizes the amount of food that sticks to the blade.

-Big lumps of slowly smoked meats are my favorite meats for barbecue parties, particularly beef brisket, but you need a really nice slicing knife to give your guest the best looking slices of meat and not hacked at chunks.
-My recommendation for best slicing knife for BBQ food is the Victorinox 12 inch Fibrox pro slicing knife with Granton blade.
+Big lumps of slowly smoked meats are my favorite meats for barbecue parties, particularly beef brisket, but you need a really nice slicing knife to give your guest the best-looking slices of meat and not hacked at chunks.
+My recommendation for the best slicing knife for BBQ food is the Victorinox 12-inch Fibrox pro slicing knife with a Granton blade.